aedera/anc2vec/README.md

 as well as instructions for reproducibility of the main results of the study where this method was proposed:

-*Anc2vec: embedding Gene Ontology terms by preserving ancestors relationships*, by A. A. Edera, D. H. Milone, and G. Stegmayer (under review).
-Research Institute for Signals, Systems and Computational Intelligence, [sinc(i)](https://sinc.unl.edu.ar).
+*[Anc2vec: embedding Gene Ontology terms by preserving ancestors relationships](ms.pdf)*, by A. A. Edera, D. H. Milone, and G. Stegmayer.
+Research Institute for Signals, Systems and Computational
+Intelligence, [sinc(i)](https://sinc.unl.edu.ar).

 <figure>